Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 It is unclear which work(s) Dewing exhibited at the 1893

-Exposition, but the record states that she won medals (plural).
+Exposition, but several sources state that she won medals (plural).

 representative work